Pacific Palms, New South Wales

 Pacific Palms is small coastal locality in the Mid North Coast region of New South Wales (NSW), Australia, in the Mid-Coast Council local government area.

+Geography

 The locality is bounded by Smiths Lake to the south and Booti Booti National Park to the north.
-It includes the villages of Charlotte Bay, Smiths Lake, Blueys Beach, Elizabeth Beach, Boomerang Beach and Tiona.
-In 2006 the population was 673.
+It includes the villages of Blueys Beach, Elizabeth Beach, Boomerang Beach and Tiona.

-Pacific Palms' major industry is tourism, with the locality attracting thousands of visitors every year.
-It is home to Booti Booti National Park.
+Tourism

 A major attraction for visitors is the Green Cathedral at the north end of Pacific Palms.
 This outdoor cathedral is in a cabbage tree forest overlooking Wallis Lake.
 Blueys and Boomerang Beach are known for their beauty and surfing.
 Hiking trails and secluded beaches are also some of the attractions of the area.

+Demographics

+The 2021 Census by the Australian Bureau of Statistics counted 936 people in Pacific Palms on census night.
+Of these 50% were male whilst 50% were female.

+The majority of residents (78.2%) are of Australian birth, with other common responses being England (4.7%), New Zealand (1.6%) and Canada (0.6%).

+The age distribution of Green Point residents is skewed lower than the greater Australian population.
+62.1% of residents were above the age of 25 compared to the Australian average of 69.8%; and 38.9% were younger than 25 compared to the Australian average of 30.2%.

+3.4% of residents identified as Indigenous Australians.